 However, if your dog was rescued or adopted as an adult from an agency, it’s best to be careful around them until you are familiar with its behavior and temperament.
 After a certain age, it is best to incorporate a “tolerance” test or period, which will help shed some light on the dog’s nature.

-Greyhounds are sensitive, so they enjoy tranquillity and do not enjoy noisy and loud environments.
+Greyhounds are sensitive, so they enjoy the tranquillity and do not enjoy noisy and loud environments.

-Greyhounds are reserved by nature and often lean against their owner when strangers approach them.
+Greyhounds are naturally reserved and often lean against their owner when strangers approach them.
 They enjoy cuddling with people they are familiar with as well.
 While Greyhounds are medium to large-sized dogs, they can be peaceful and playful.